-Police investigate zoo parking lot death as homicide
+Man found dead at Alaska Zoo was zoo’s head gardener

 - Analysis: Election winners and losers around the nation

+A witness shortly after 7:30 a.m.
+Monday reported Greco’s body in the lower parking lot of the zoo.

-Investigators say the type and cause of the trauma is part of the investigation and will not be released immediately.
+Investigators say the type and cause of the trauma he suffered is part of the investigation and will not be released immediately.

-Detectives have asked people to contact them if they have information or surveillance video regarding Greco’s death.
+Detectives asked people to contact them if they have information or surveillance video regarding Greco’s death.